A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics: Introduction

 \section{Introduction}

-Binary sequences with low correlations (autocorrelation and cross-correlation) and higher linear complexities are widely applied in the digital communication, cryptography and signal processing.

-There are several renowned constructions of binary sequences with good parameters via different methods.
-The oldest family of binary sequences of length $2^{n}-1$, size $2^{n}+1$ having three-level out-of-phase auto- and cross-correlation for odd integer $n$ are called Gold sequences.
-In 2006, a family of binary sequences of length $p$ which is an odd prime, family size $(p-1)/2$, and correlation bounded by $5+2\sqrt{p}$ was given in \cite{6} which is called Weil sequences.
-The idea of constructing Weil sequences is to derive sequences from quadratic residue based on Legendre sequences using a method shift-and-add, see \cite{13,14}.
-In 2011, the modified Gold sequences were generalized and a family of binary sequences with length $2^{n}-1$ for $n=2m+1$, size $2^{\ell n}+\cdots+2^{n}-1$, and correlation $2^{m+\ell}+1$ for each $1\leq \ell\leq m$ are obtained by Zhou and Tang, see \cite{15}.
-There are also some works contributing to the construction of binary sequences with length of other forms such as $2(2^{n}-1)$ and $(2^{n}-1)^{2}$, see \cite{17}.
-The cyclic structure of multiplicative group $\mathbb{F}_{2^{n}}^{*}$ is also applied in the designing of the binary sequences, see \cite{16,18} \textit{etc}.
-In Table \ref{9}, we list some parameters of the sequence families.
+Binary sequences with low correlations (auto-correlation and cross-correlation) and large linear complexities are widely applied in digital communication, cryptography, and signal processing.
+Several renowned constructions of binary sequences with good parameters have been obtained via different methods over the past decades.
+The oldest family of binary sequences, known as Gold sequence, was constructed in 1967.
+Such family of sequences has length $2^{n}-1$, size $2^{n}+1$ for odd integer $n$.
+The construction methods of Gold sequences can be found in \cite{13,14}.
+Gong constructed a family of binary sequences with size $2^{n}-1$, length $(2^{n}-1)^{2}$ and correlation bounded by $3+2(2^{n}-1)$ in 2002; see \cite{16}.
+Zhou and Tang obtained a family of binary sequences with length $2^{n}-1$ for $n=2m+1$, size $2^{\ell n}+\cdots+2^{n}-1$ and correlation $2^{m+\ell}+1$ for each $1\leq \ell\leq m$; see \cite{15}.
+Trace Norm sequences with good correlation properties were proposed in 1995; see \cite{27}.
+Binary sequences with lengths $2(2^{n}-1)$ and $(2^{n}-1)^{2}$ were constructed in 2007; see \cite{17}.
+The cyclic structure of the multiplicative group $\mathbb{F}_{2^{n}}^{*}$ was also applied in the design of binary sequences; see \cite{16,18} \textit{etc}.
+Several constructions of binary sequences over finite fields with odd characteristics were also proposed.
+In 2006, a family of binary sequences, now known as Weil sequences, with length an odd prime $p$, family size $(p-1)/2$, and correlation bounded by $5+2\sqrt{p}$ was constructed; see \cite{6}.
+Paterson proposed a family of pseudorandom binary sequences with length $p^{2}, p\equiv 3$ (mod $4$) and $p$ a prime; see \cite{29}.
+The construction employed Hadamard difference sets and maximum distance separable (MDS) codes.
+In \cite{23}, Jin \textit{et al.} constructed four families of binary sequences with flexibility on length while still possessing low correlation.